CANDCstudio/tomorrowstarted/README.md

 We looked into using `iframe` tags to populate the website's posts by making individual HTML pages for each post.
 There are a few reasons to do so:

-- It noticably lightens the load of really the only HTML page on the site (aside from the landing page).
-That makes it far more easy to parse the HTML and more quickly get a sense of the purposefully strange website, and lets us focus on more pressing issues.
+- It noticably lightens the load of essentially the only HTML page on the site (aside from the landing page).
+That makes it far easier to parse the HTML and rapidly get a sense of the purposefully strange website.
-- It allows us to set up the parameters required to then replicate a lot of the functionality of a backend (namely category and date tags used for categories and archives respectively).
-The fact that we call to internal links gives us confidenc regarding loading the content
+- It allows us to set up the parameters required to then replicate a lot of the functionality of a backend (namely category and date tagging used for categories and archives respectively).
+The fact that we are only calling to internal links for the `iframe`s gives us confidence regarding loading the content.
 - It lets us create a system wherein a cursory understanding of the template used for individual posts could let someone update or populate the website with new posts.
-Their organization within the various windows is also as straightforward as changing the order of single line `iframe` elements.
+Their order within the various windows is made as straightforward as changing the order of single line `iframe` elements.

 The main hurdle in implementing the `iframe` solution is how we handle the irregular height of any given individual post.
 In the end, we found this wonderful [article](https://betterprogramming.pub/how-to-automatically-resize-an-iframe-7be6bfbb1214) written by [Bret Cameron](https://bretcameron.medium.com/) that seems to resolve this issue in an elegant fashion.
 We have included a [transcript](z_design-and-project-files/iframetest.txt) of the article, as well as copied the code he wrote to make his point ([parent](z_design-and-project-files/iframetestparent.html) and [child](z_design-and-project-files/iframetestchild.html)).